 As an aside, does anyone else call bitter melon o qua, not the more popular (in online search terms anyway) kho qua?
 Seems those who call it the latter often eat it for the lunar new year since they want the kho qua, which can be translated to mean "hardship over" in Vietnamese.
-But since my family calls it o qua, we don't dwell on hardships, nor serve it up for new year's, my momma says.
+But since my family calls it o qua, we don't dwell on hardships, nor serve it up for new year's, my mama says.
 Ha!

 Canh O/Kho Qua Nhoi Thit (Vietnamese Stuffed Bitter Melon Soup)

 1/2 lb ground pork

 1/2 small bundle of vermicelli noodles, soaked and cut into 2-inch sections

 1 tblsp Nuoc Mam (Vietnamese Fish Sauce), or more to taste

 Soak about 1/3 cup tree ear mushrooms in water to soften.
 Vermicelli noodles are often sold in small bundles, you just need half of one.
 Soak to soften and cut into short segments.
 These serve to bind the meat together.

 Mix 1/2 lb ground pork with 1 minced shallot, 3 minced garlic cloves, 1/2 tsp salt, 1/2 tsp ground black pepper, 1 tsp sugar, and 1 tblsp fish sauce.
 Set aside.

 Bitter melon growing on my second-youngest uncle's vines back in September 2008.